 BIMM Berlin and Hamburg students talk about their internships at ATC Management

-Last month, BIMM Institute announced we were collaborating with ATC Management to offer exciting work experience opportunities to our students across all colleges.
-We caught up with Songwriting student Ronja Pöhlmann from BIMM Institute Hamburg and Music Business student Heleen De Maeyer from BIMM Institute Berlin to talk about their 6-month internship as A&R Talent Scouts at ATC Management.
+Last month, BIMM University Berlin announced we were collaborating with ATC Management to offer exciting work experience opportunities to our students across all colleges.
+We caught up with Songwriting student Ronja Pöhlmann from BIMM University Berlin Hamburg and Music Business student Heleen De Maeyer from BIMM University Berlin to talk about their 6-month internship as A&R Talent Scouts at ATC Management.

-How did the internship with ATC Management come about and how did BIMM Institute help to connect you with ATC Management?
+How did the internship with ATC Management come about and how did BIMM University Berlin help to connect you with ATC Management?

 Ronja: Our Events and Guests coordinator Dave Meisner is sending out weekly newsletters which inform the students about fantastic BIMM masterclasses and job opportunities.
 There, I found out about the ATC internship and directly applied as it is a great opportunity to hone my crafts and skills within the music business world.